Share this...

 Enhance Your French Immersion Experience - Stop Translating in Your Head

-I have often found over my time learning French in France that translating in my head is a bit of a false friend.
+I have often found over my time learning French in France at ILA that translating in my head is a bit of a false friend.
 When I’m in my classes at my French Language School I often hear a phrase that seems understandable at a glance.
 However, the word order is almost incomprehensible and renders this set of individually understandable words into complete obscurity.
 Once I find the translation however it does feel good to have made sense of it so translating in my head does give some short-term satisfaction.
 It is short-term however and this natural tendency can at hold you back in the long run.
 In this article, I would like to discuss why it’s a bad habit and what the alternatives are.

 It Slows You Down When You Are Learning French In France